calico-team/CALICOlib/README.md

 ## Roadmap
 Problem / Test Generation / Test Verification:
+- [ ] Remove problem dir thingy, just cd
 - [ ] Support test case from file
-- [ ] Rethink API (Subproblem should be Problem and Problem should be MultipartProblem)
+- [x] Rethink API (Subproblem should be Problem and Problem should be MultipartProblem)
+- I thought about it, it's a bad idea

 Other stuff:
 - [ ] Upload problem to testing contest